 Cambridge University Press South Africa (Pty) Ltd is a Level 1 Contributor

 Click here to download our Verification Certificate

 In 2009, we concluded a Black Economic Empowerment deal with CIDA Empowerment Fund (CEF), which acquired a 25.1% stake in our South African operation.
-The sole objective of CEF is to secure a sustainable source of annuity funding for the delivery of quality education to economically and socially disadvantaged black South Africans through the CIDA Education Group.
+CIDA Trust has officially changed its name to Thuto Trust.
+The name change is symbolic of the Trust’s intensified focus on Teacher Development.

 The African Branch is also involved in several Corporate Social Investment initiatives within Africa, either directly or in partnership with other organisations such as Rally to Read, The Shine Centre and Worldreader.